-Correction factors for provision bias (groups of dugongs visible in the transectional were missed by observers) and availability bias (groups of lugongs that were unavailable to observers because on water turbidity), and their associated coefficients of variation were calculated as outlined in Marsh and Sinclair (manuscriptia).
+Correction factors for perception bias (groups of dugongs visible in the transect that were missed by observers) and availability bias (groups of dugongs that were unavailable to observers because of water turbidity), and their associated coefficients of variation were calculated as outlined in Marsh and Sinclair (manuscript a).
 The population and density estimates and the distribution maps were based on corrected densities.
 The standard errors of the population and density estimates were adjusted to incorporate the errors associated with the appropriate estimates of the perception and availability correction factors and the mean group size (as outlined in Marsh and Sinclair, manuscript a).